sakshamsharma/acehack-blog-v2/posts/2015-11-29-whereweheaded.md

 Of broken roads and trodden paths,
 On these mystical paths they marched.
-What layy ahead, beyond,
+What lay ahead, beyond,
 Blissfully unaware.

 Many roads diverged in the woods,
 Which one to choose, the dilemma stood.
 Bewildered, glanced at others,
-Pilgrims who'd been throughtout.
+Pilgrims who'd been throught it all.

 Myriad counsels, in poured,
 Opening another multitude of doors.